SchmollerLab/Cell_ACDC/cellacdc/docs/source/getting-started.rst

 After choosing an option, another window will open prompting you to select **what kind of data** you want to extract from the raw microscopy file:

-* Single microscopy file with one or more positions
+* Single microscopy file with multiple positions
-* Multiple microscopy files, one for each position
+* One or more microscopy files, one for each position
-* Multiple microscopy files, one for each channel
+* One or more microscopy files, one for each channel
 * NONE of the above

 Please select the appropriate option.
 Afterwards, you are prompted to **create an empty folder** in which only the microscopy file(s) are present.
 After doing so, select "Done".
 Next, you will be prompted to select this folder.
 After selecting the **destination folder**, which by default is the folder you selected in the step before, Cell-ACDC will attempt to load OEM metadata.